- Home Page

 Please note:

 - Manufactured homes built before June 15, 1976 (“Pre-HUD” manufactured homes) are subject to additional requirements.
-See the Delta County Ordinance No. 2006-10.
+See the Delta County Ordinance No. 2006-10 PDF.

 - Some documents require notarized signatures.
 If you wish to have the County Clerk’s office notarize your signature, there will be a $5 charge.